j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 - [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
   - This isn't necessary if you already have aligned BAMs that you're working from.
 - [R](https://www.r-project.org/)
-  - One or two of the python scripts invoke some R code.
-  - May also need the preprocessCore package installed.
-Just use R studio to install.
+  - May also need the Diffbind and ChIPQC packages installed installed.

 #### Sections